Iran has no plan to purchase oil tanker from China

 Baku, Azerbaijan, March 29

 By Emil Ilgar - Trend:

-Iran has no plan to purchase an oil tanker from China, an Iranian oil official told Mehr News Agency on March 24.
+Iran has no plan to purchase an oil tanker from China, an Iranian oil official told Mehr News Agency reported.

 "National Iranian Tanker Company (NITC) doesn't plan to increase its fleet capacity, said the Director of Technical and Navigation Operation at NITC Akbar Jebel-Ameli.